poucotm/Log-Highlight/README.md

 # Log Highlight for Sublime Text
 ==================================

-Log Highlight helps to view log with customizable error/warning syntax & color scheme.
+Log Highlight helps to view a log (any type) with customizable error/warning syntax & color scheme.
-Open `.log` file and run `Log Highlight` in context menu or `Log Highlight : Highlight Error/Warning` in the command palette.
+Open `.log` file and run `Log Highlight` in the context menu or `Log Highlight : Highlight Error/Warning` in the command palette.

 ## Features
 ***********